Maple Leaf Foods, 2016 Annual and Special Meeting of Shareholders

 We are also making a concerted push into the snacking market.
 Incredibly, snacking now represents roughly half of daily food and beverage consumption, but it is a category that is dominated by low nutrition convenience foods.
 We increased our presence in this market with Protinis, a full line-up of ready-to-eat healthy meat snacks.
 Hayley Wickenheiser, five-time Olympic champion and the best female hockey player in the world, is our official Protinis spokesperson.
 The meat snacks of today have evolved significantly and we’re preparing for a major launch of a whole new line of flavor-filled, better nutrition products later this year.

 A relatively small but growing segment of the protein market involves non-meat proteins.
 While our exploration is in the early stages, it is an intriguing opportunity.
-The North American market for alternative protein is forecast to grow at 5% to 8% annually, fueled by health and environmental concerns, and could be a natural extension for us.
+The North American market for alternative protein is forecast to grow at 5% to 8% annually, fuelled by health and environmental concerns, and could be a natural extension for us.
 We are continuing to explore this emerging market to assess paths to growth.

 There is also a lot happening on the marketing front…